-We are an immunotherapy company focused on the discovery, development and commercialization of therapies that transform the treatment of challenging diseases.
-Our technology platforms, which are designed to harness the body's natural immune system, are being investigated in cancer indications and have the potential to expand into autoimmune and infectious diseases.
 Immuno-oncology is an emerging field of cancer therapy that aims to activate the immune system in the tumor microenvironment to create and enhance anti-tumor immune responses, as well as to overcome the immuno-suppressive mechanisms that cancer cells have developed against the immune system.
-Recent developments in the field of immuno-oncology, including checkpoint inhibitors-therapies that have mechanisms focused on unmasking hidden cancer cells-have shown the potential to provide efficacy and extended survival, even in cancers where conventional therapies, such as surgery, chemotherapy and radiotherapy, have failed.
+Recent developments in the field of immuno-oncology, including checkpoint inhibitors-therapies which work to remove suppression mechanisms that prevent an immune response against cancer cells-have shown the potential to provide efficacy and extended survival, even in cancers where conventional therapies, such as surgery, chemotherapy and radiotherapy, have failed.
 The immunotherapy field is rapidly advancing with new immuno-oncology combinations that focus on strengthening therapeutic efficacy in a wide range of cancers.
 We intend to pursue a broad strategy of combining our technology platforms with conventional and novel immuno-oncology therapies, based on their mechanisms of action, safety profiles and versatility.